Arizona Mediation FAQs

 Do I have to be in the same room as the other party?

-Generally, mediation starts with the parties and the mediator meeting together and exchanging a general understanding of the conflict.
-The parties often then break up and meet with the mediator one and a time.
+The parties do not have to be in the same room.
+However, generally, mediation at least starts with the parties and the mediator meeting together.
+The parties can also then break up and meet with the mediator one and a time.
 The mediator may meet with each party dozens of time during the course of the mediation process.

 Can I bring an attorney?